- Practice Areas

 You may be able to obtain compensation beyond that which is provided by the California workers’ compensation laws.
 In fact, to be compensated for your full lost income and pain and suffering, our firm will need to find a responsible third party like that of a subcontractor, the landowner, the equipment or tool manufacturer, the training company, or the general contractor.
 Call one of our local Orange County workers’ comp lawyers today to discuss your case and your options.
 This may be especially important since cases that may have a third party involved need to be handled correctly since there will actually be two cases going on at once and a mistake in one could affect the other.

 The goal of the Occupational Safety and Health Administration is to keep work environments as safe and healthful as possible.
 According to OSHA, “Every day in this country, more than 14 workers lose their lives in preventable workplace tragedies.”
 Due to such grim statistics, OSHA is always trying to improve safety so that fewer people get hurt on the job, maimed at the construction site or injured while working.

-Their goal is to set standards and laws in place to avoid construction accidents and construction injuries and keep the construction job site safe.
-OSHA is determined to help construction employees avoid injuries by improving training standards.
+OSHA’s goal is to set standards and laws in place to avoid construction accidents and construction injuries and keep the construction job site safe.
+They are determined to help construction employees avoid injuries by improving training standards.
 OSHA will keep all employees who complain about unsafe working conditions, OSHA violations and possible construction accident risks anonymous, if they so request.
 OSHA will investigate injuries and safety code violations by conducting site inspections, witness and employee interviews and other investigative tactics.
 OSHA even has a section of its standards and laws devoted to the construction industry.